kuigi/cse15l-lab-reports/LR1.md

 The current working directory is `/home`.
 The command `cat` is used to print the contents of one or more files of the paths given as an argument.
 Since we pass in no arguments, nothing is printed.
+Instead, the `cat` command is now taking in keyboard input, if we typed something else it would print it back to us.
 This is not an error.